-First Nations
+7.2 First Nations

-- 7.2 The Employer, Employees and the Union recognise the significance of First Nations Peoples in the State of Western Australia.
-The Employer shall use its best endeavours to promote the employment of people who identify as First Nations People. - 7.3 The Employer will ensure that an acknowledgement of Traditional Owners of the Land will be made on every Project.
-As part of the site induction, the Employer will ensure information is provided to Employees as follows: - (a) At the earliest practicable time, the Employer and the Union will agree on information to be provided at inductions on all sites; and - (b) within three (3) months of the Employer commencing work on a particular Project, the information will be updated to reflect the cultural significance and spiritual connection that local Traditional Owners have with the area surrounding that project. - 7.4 A 'Welcome to Country' ceremony will be arranged with Traditional Owners to demonstrate the Parties commitment to the principles of social, restorative justice and cultural affirmation as follows: - (a) where the Employer's client arranges a smoking ceremony for the Project, the Employer will request the Union and Employees be invited to attend; or - (b) where the Employer's client does not arrange a smoking ceremony, or the Union or Employees are not invited to attend, the Employer will arrange a smoking ceremony in consultation with the Union.
+- (a) The Employer, Employees and the Union recognise the significance of First Nations Peoples in the State of Western Australia.
+The Employer shall use its best endeavours to promote the employment of people who identify as First Nations People. - (b) The Employer will ensure that an acknowledgement of Traditional Owners of the Land will be made on every Project.
+As part of the site induction, the Employer will ensure information is provided to Employees as follows: - (i) At the earliest practicable time, the Employer and the Union will agree on information to be provided at inductions on all sites; and - (ii) within three (3) months of the Employer commencing work on a particular Project, the information will be updated to reflect the cultural significance and spiritual connection that local Traditional Owners have with the area surrounding that project. - (c) A 'Welcome to Country' ceremony will be arranged with Traditional Owners to demonstrate the Parties commitment to the principles of social, restorative justice and cultural affirmation as follows: - (i) where the Employer's client arranges a smoking ceremony for the Project, the Employer will request the Union and Employees be invited to attend; or - (ii) where the Employer's client does not arrange a smoking ceremony, or the Union or Employees are not invited to attend, the Employer will arrange a smoking ceremony in consultation with the Union.

-Women in the Industry
+7.3 Women in the Industry

-- 7.5 The Parties respect equal employment opportunities and it is recognised the demographic of the construction industry could be more diverse.
-To this end, the Parties support promotion of women into the industry and shall discuss means to achieve this object including ways to encourage and assist women to seek and maintain employment in the construction industry. - 7.6 The Parties recognise the right of women to feel safe at work.
+(a) The Parties respect equal employment opportunities and it is recognised the demographic of the construction industry could be more diverse.
+To this end, the Parties support promotion of women into the industry and shall discuss means to achieve this object including ways to encourage and assist women to seek and maintain employment in the construction industry.

+- (b) At a minimum, female toilets with sanitary bins shall be provided on all sites.
+In determining the location of the amenities, the Employer must consider the appropriate balance of privacy, safety and security.
+This will be achieved through consultation with the work health and safety committee. - (c) The Parties recognise the right of women to feel safe at work.
 Sexual harassment, intimidation, ostracism, or any unacceptable behaviour will not be tolerated and will result in disciplinary action in accordance with this Agreement.

-Mature Age Workers
+7.4 Mature Age Workers

-7.8 The Parties recognise that a lifetime in the construction industry can take its toll on a person's wellbeing.
+(a) The Parties recognise that a lifetime in the construction industry can take its toll on a person's wellbeing.
 Wherever possible, the Employer shall implement measures to encourage the retention of older Employees.
 To the extent possible, the Employer shall use its best endeavours to preserve jobs such as hoist operators and peggies for workers over the age of 55.

-PART 2 - REPRESENTATION, CONSULTATION, DISPUTE RESOLUTION& FLEXIBILITY
+PART 2 - REPRESENTATION, CONSULTATION, DISPUTE RESOLUTION & FLEXIBILITY